miguelangelcg25/test/README.md

 1. Download the jar file from [here](taget/nopassword-openam-auth-module-1.0.jar).
 2. Copy the **nopassword-openam-auth-module-1.0.jar** file on your server: `/path/to/tomcat/webapps/openam/WEB-INF/lib`
 3. Restart AM.
 4. Login into NoPassword admin portal and open the `Keys` menu on the left side.
-Copy the **Generic API key** value by clicking in the green button and save it for later.
+Copy the **Generic API** key value by clicking in the green button and save it for later.

 ![image alt text](images/generic_api_key.png)

 5. Login into AM console as an administrator and go to `Realms > Top Level Real > Authentication > Modules`.
 6. Click on **Add Module** button.
-Name the module NoPassword and select NoPassword from Type list.
+Name the module NoPassword and select NoPassword module from the Type list.

 ![image](images/add_module_1.png)